Introduction: IR Remote Controlled Home Automation Using PIC Microcontroller

 Step 5: Calculating and Ordering PCB Samples Online:

 After completing the design of PCB, you can click the icon of Fabrication output, which will take you on the PCB order page.
 You can directly order this PCB or download the Gerber file using this link.
-The boards that we received and finished boards are shown below.
+The boards that we received and finished boards are shown above.

 Step 6: Programming: